RIM Cloud Edition

 Need help advocating for RIM within your organization?
 Check out the RIM Self-Advocacy Kit.

-RIM has subscription options for individuals, teams, and organizations of all sizes.
-Please review and adjust the options below to customize a RIM subscription that's right for you.
+RIM has subscription and à la carte options for individuals, teams, and organizations of all sizes.
+Please review and adjust the options below to customize a RIM package that's right for you.

-When you complete your order, you will receive a link that you can either use to activate the RIM subscription on your own account, or send to the person who will be using the subscription.
-If this subscription is being purchased for an organization, this link should be sent to the organization's primary technical contact.
-If someone else needs to pay for the subscription on your behalf, feel free to send this current page to that person, who can then send the activation link back to you.
+When you complete your order, you will receive a link that you can either use to activate the RIM subscription or prepaid package on your own account, or send to the person who will be using RIM.
+If RIM access is being purchased for an organization, this link should be sent to the organization's primary technical contact.
+If someone else needs to make the purchase on your behalf, feel free to send this current page to that person, who can then send the activation link back to you.

 - Personal Unattended (starting at $99 per year or $9.95 per month)

-RIM Personal makes it easy to remotely access all of your computers at home and at the office, as well as your family's computers.
+RIM's Personal unattended plans make it easy to remotely access all of your computers at home and at the office, as well as your family's computers.
 Note that RIM Personal is not intended for providing remote technical support or training to arbitrary end-users.
 It only supports unattended sessions on a pre-defined set of computers.

 The RIM Personal Community Support Package makes it easy to provide occasional remote technical support or training to arbitrary end-users.
 It offers three (3) hours per day, in addition to the free 30 minute allotment.
 This plan does not support unattended sessions, however Personal Community Support is available as an addon to Personal Unattended plans.